rhiot/gitbook/performance/index.md

     docker run -v=/tmp/gateway-performance:/tmp/gateway-performance --net=host rhiot/performance-of RPI2

-Keep in mind that `RPI2` can be replaced with the other supported hardware profile (like `RPI2_BU353`).
+Keep in mind that `RPI2` can be replaced with the other supported hardware profile.
 The performance tester detects the tests that can be executed for the given hardware profile, deploy the gateway software to the target device, executes the tests and collects the results.

 When the execution of the benchmark ends, the result diagrams will be located in the `/tmp/gateway-performance` directory (or any other directory you specified when executing the command above).
 The sample diagram may look as follows: